imgss/gemini-cli-on-vscode/README.md

 ## 💡 Why This Extension is Revolutionary

+- ❌ Traditional: Gemini CLI only runs in terminal
+- ✅ Innovation: Editor integration with Claude Code-like experience

 ### 🔄 Traditional Limitations

 - **Gemini CLI**: Powerful but **only runs in terminal panels**